BergQuester/v8tr.github.io/_drafts/2018-09-24-multiple-inheritance-swift.md

 Along with single inheritance and composition, *multiple inheritance* offers another way of sharing code between classes that can be very beneficial if used correctly.

-Through the rest of the article we'll elaborate on its proper use cases as well as provide the Swift implementation.
+Through the rest of the article we'll elaborate on its proper usage as well as provide its Swift implementation.

 ### Multiple Inheritance in Swift

 Although *multiple inheritance* is a standard feature of some programming languages, like C++, it is not the case for Swift.
-In Swift a class can conform to multiple protocols, but inherit from just one class.
+In Swift a class can conform to multiple protocols, but inherit from only one class.
 Value types, such as struct and enum, can conform to multiple protocols only.

 {: .box-note}
 *Swift supports only multiple inheritance of protocols.*